-3. Classes of Courts.
-Besides the Courts of Small Causes established under the Provincial Small Cause Courts Act, 1887 (IX of 1887), and the Courts established under any other enactment for the time being in force, there shall be the following classes of Civil Courts, namely :-
+3. Classes of Courts.- Besides '[a court established under the Small Claims and Minor Offences Courts Ordinance, 2002 (XXVI of 2002)], and the Courts established under any other enactment for the time being in force, there shall be the following classes of Civil Courts, namely:-

 - (a) the Court of the District Judge;

-- (d) the Court of the Additional District Judge; and
+- (b) - the Court of the Additional District Judge; and

 - (c) the Court of the Civil Judge.

-4. Civil Districts.
-For the purposes of this Ordinance, Government may, by notification, divide the province into civil districts, fix the limits of such districts and determine the headquarters of each such district.
+4. Civil Districts - For the purposes of this Ordinance, Government may, by notification, divide the Province into civil districts, fix the limits of such districts and determine the headquarters of each such district.

-5. District Judges.
-Government shall, in consultation with the High Court, appoint as many persons as it thinks necessary to be District Judges and post a District Judge to each district :
+5. District Judges.- Government shall, in consultation with the High Court, appoint as many persons as it thinks necessary to be District Judges and post a District Judge to each district: